rtoy/f2cl/src/NOTES.md

 Apr 2009
 --------
-o Bind *READ-DEFAULT-FLOAT-FORMAT* to 'SINGLE-FLOAT when reading the Fortran source because Fortran numbers are single precision unless there's an exponent marker.
+* Bind *READ-DEFAULT-FLOAT-FORMAT* to 'SINGLE-FLOAT when reading the Fortran source because Fortran numbers are single precision unless there's an exponent marker.

 Jan 2009
 --------
-o IMPLICIT REAL*8 was not properly handled and treated everything incorrectly as single-float. o The handling of ENTRY functions sometimes left undefined variables in the generated code.
-This is fixed now. o Implied-do loops with a step value did not correctly handle the step, treating the step as a function call. o FORMAT statements like 100(/8F12.6) would end up printing up to 100 newlines even when there were only a few arguments to be printed.
+* IMPLICIT REAL*8 was not properly handled and treated everything incorrectly as single-float.
+* The handling of ENTRY functions sometimes left undefined variables in the generated code.
+This is fixed now.
+* Implied-do loops with a step value did not correctly handle the step, treating the step as a function call.
+* FORMAT statements like 100(/8F12.6) would end up printing up to 100 newlines even when there were only a few arguments to be printed.
-  This bug is fixed and processing stops when we run out of arguments to print. o DFLOAT function added to the list of instrinsics. o Cleaned out old, unused stuff from macros.l. o Added *STOP-SIGNALS-ERROR-P* to control whether STOP should signal a continuable error or not. o The DEFPARAMETER's for common blocks are now top-level forms as they should be to get the desired compile-time side effects. o Implied-do loops with a step are now handled correctly. o Parsing of D format descriptors was incorrect.
-The repetition factor was being returned as NIL, but it should have defaulted to one. o Fix bug in handling of SAVE variables when the variable name is the same as an intrinsic function.
+  This bug is fixed and processing stops when we run out of arguments to print.
+* DFLOAT function added to the list of instrinsics.
+* Cleaned out old, unused stuff from macros.l.
+* Added *STOP-SIGNALS-ERROR-P* to control whether STOP should signal a continuable error or not.
+* The DEFPARAMETER's for common blocks are now top-level forms as they should be to get the desired compile-time side effects.
+* Implied-do loops with a step are now handled correctly.
+* Parsing of D format descriptors was incorrect.
+The repetition factor was being returned as NIL, but it should have defaulted to one.
+* Fix bug in handling of SAVE variables when the variable name is the same as an intrinsic function.
 This was causing the variable to be declared and initialized incorrectly sometimes.

 August 2008
 ------------
-o Added :common-block-file option to F2CL and F2CL-COMPILE.
+* Added :common-block-file option to F2CL and F2CL-COMPILE.
 When set, and when common blocks are to be declared, each common block is written to a separate file whose extension is "cmn and whose name is the name of the common block.